autorope/donkeydocs/docs/guide/path_follow/path_follow.md

 ## Recording a path

-The algorithm assumes will will be driving in a continuous connected path such that that start and end are the same.
+The algorithm assumes we will be driving in a continuous connected path such that the start and end are the same.
 You can adjust the space between recorded waypoints by editing the `PATH_MIN_DIST` value in **myconfig.py** You can change the name and location of the saved file by editing the `PATH_FILENAME` value.

 The workflow for recording a path is as follows:

-- Enter **User** mode using either the [web controller](/guide/get_driving/#driving-with-web-controller) or a [game controller](/guide/get_driving/#driving-with-physical-joystick-controller).
+- Enter **User** driving mode using either the [web controller](/guide/get_driving/#driving-with-web-controller) or a [game controller](/guide/get_driving/#driving-with-physical-joystick-controller).
 - Move the car to the desired starting point
 - Erase the path in memory (which will also reset the origin).
 - Toggle recording on.